 Spark Grants: Smaller, capacity-building grants of around $50,000 to seed new models of collaboration and engagement to support community-driven approaches and partnerships that promote equitable growth strategies.

 A wide range of activities are eligible for funding with these planning grants.
 These include programs and plans designed to promote pro-housing policies, streamline the housing approval process, develop community support for new housing, and remove barriers to new housing development.
-All activities must show a nexus supporting increased housing production.
+All activities must result in action-oriented planning policies and programs demonstrating a nexus to increasing and accelerating housing production.